anandamyzza/Summer-Course/Course-9B/README.md

 ## Google Colab

-You can access the Google Colab notebook used for data analysis and initial data preparation [here](https://colab.research.google.com/drive/1tfkHJZSyuctcJet-qifhphA6F3sZiqw0?usp=sharing).
+You can access the Google Colab notebook used for data analysis and initial data preparation [here](https://colab.research.google.com/drive/1tfkHJZSyuctcJet-qifhphA6F3sZiqw0?usp=sharing). in this link you can find the data analyzed more comprehensively and neatly.

 ## Preview Video of the flask-based web